yishayt2004/DB5785_4865_2911/README.md

-User is conducting a workshop where students need to modify different sections of the workshop summary by adding snapshots and code to the respective parts.
-The students should upload or link relevant images or files.Got it!
-Here's the updated `README.md` with sections where students can upload or link to images and files, marked for clarity:

----

 # DB5785 - PostgreSQL and Docker Workshop

 This workshop will guide you through setting up and managing a PostgreSQL database using Docker.
 You will also explore how to use pgAdmin to interact with the database and perform various tasks.